 - Canola oil for frying

-- 1 jar marina sauce warmed, for dipping
+- marinara sauce warmed, for dipping

 Instructions